-The Kummer theory discussed above for mono-theta environments (resp. for $\kappa$ coric functions) leads naturally to the theory of Hodge-Arakelov-theoretic evaluation (resp. the NF-counterpart (cf. Section 0.2) of the theory of Hodge-Arakelov-theoretic evaluation) and the construction of Gaussian monoids (Section 11.2).
-In the course of performing Hodge-Arakelov-theoretic evaluation at the bad primes, one applies a certain consequence of the theory of semi-graphs of anabelioids ("profinite conjugates vs. tempered conjugates" Theorem 6.11).
-The reconstruction of mono-theta environments from (suitable types of) topological groups (Corollary 7.22 (2) " $\Pi \mapsto M$ ") and tempered Frobenioids (Theorem 8.14 " $\mathcal{F} \mapsto M$ "), together with the discrete rigidity of mono-theta environments, allows one to derive Frobenioid-theoretic versions of the group-theoretic versions of Hodge-Arakelov evaluation and the construction of Gaussian monoids just described (Corollary 11.17).
-In the course of performing Hodge-Arakelov-theoretic evaluation, one applies the $\mathbb{F}i^{\times\pm}$ -symmetry in the Hodge theatres under consideration (Section 10.5) to synchronise the conjugacy indeterminacies that occur (Corollary 11.16 (1)).
+The Kummer theory discussed above for mono-theta environments and theta functions (resp. for κ -coric functions) leads naturally to the theory of Hodge-Arakelovtheoretic evaluation (resp. the NF-counterpart (cf. Section 0.2) of the theory of Hodge-

+Arakelov-theoretic evaluation) and the construction of Gaussian monoids, i.e., in essence, monoids generated by theta values (Section 11.2) (resp. the construction of elements of number fields (Section 9.2, Section 11.4)).
+In the course of performing Hodge-Arakelovtheoretic evaluation at the bad primes, one applies a certain consequence of the theory of semi-graphs of anabelioids ("profinite conjugates vs. tempered conjugates" Theorem 6.11).
+The reconstruction of mono-theta environments from (suitable types of) topological groups (Corollary 7.22 (2) " $\Pi \mapsto M$ ") and tempered Frobenioids (Theorem 8.14 " $\mathcal{F} \mapsto \mathbb{M}$ "), together with the discrete rigidity of mono-theta environments, allows one to derive Frobenioid-theoretic versions of the group-theoretic versions of Hodge-Arakelov evaluation and the construction of Gaussian monoids just described (Corollary 11.17).
+In the course of performing Hodge-Arakelov-theoretic evaluation, one applies the $\mathbb{F}l^{\times \pm}$ -symmetry in the Hodge theatres under consideration (Section 10.5) to synchronise the conjugacy indeterminacies that occur (Corollary 11.16 (1)).
 The theory of synchronisation of conjugacy indeterminacies makes it possible to construct "good diagonals", which give rise, in the context of the log-theta-lattice, to horizontally coric objects.